Silke Bühler-Paschen

-Silke Bühler-Paschen is an Austrian solid-state physicist and has been professor for engineering physics at TU Wien, Austria since 2005.
+Silke Bühler-Paschen is a German-Austrian solid-state physicist and has been professor for physics at TU Wien, Austria since 2005.

 Education

 Bühler-Paschen studied physics at Graz University of Technology and earned her diploma in 1992.
 In 1995 she earned her PhD with her thesis titled "Electron transport in polymer composites" at École Polytechnique Fédérale de Lausanne.

 Career

 Bühler-Paschen worked as a postdoctoral researcher at ETH Zurich between 1995 and 1998 and as a group leader at Max Planck Institute for Chemical Physics of Solids in Dresden starting in 1999, where she also became an assistant professor in 2003.
 In 2005, Bühler-Paschen became the first female full professor of physics at TU Wien, and she became chair of the institute for solid state physics in 2007.

 Bühler-Paschen served as visiting professor at Nagoya University in 2001/2002 and at Rice University in 2016/2017.

 She served on the ERC Starting Grant peer review panel in Condensed Matter Physics in 2019.

 Bühler-Paschen's research was funded by the European Research Council and the German Research Foundation (Deutsche Forschungsgemeinschaft).

 She studied complex metallic alloys within an EU-funded "Network of Excellence".

 Bühler-Paschen is on the Low Temperature Section board of Heidelberg University's Condensed Matter Division, as well as the board of European Forum Alpbach and the advisory board of the low-temperature research institute of the Bavarian Academy of Sciences and Humanities.

 She was also on the European Physical Society's EPS Condensed Matter Board in 2019.